NordicSemiconductor/zcbor/ARCHITECTURE.md

 The user can also use entry types when there are `"BSTR"`s that are CBOR encoded, specified as `Foo = bstr .cbor Bar`.
 Usually such strings are automatically decoded/encoded by the generated code, and the objects part of the encompassing struct.
 However, if the user instead wants to manually decode/encode such strings, they can add them to `self.entry_types`.
-In this case, the strings will be stored as a regular `cbor_string_type_t` instead of being decoded/encoded.
+In this case, the strings will be stored as a regular `zcbor_string_type_t` instead of being decoded/encoded.

 CodeRenderer
 ------------